- Military Basics

 Consultants Support Families Changing Schools

-If your child is changing schools, an education consultant can answer your questions and guide you to help for a smooth transition.
+If your child is changing schools, an education consultant can answer your questions and guide you through a smooth transition.

-Placement: Your child’s progress in their previous school will be recognized.
+Placement: Your child’s progress in the previous school will be recognized.

 - Course and program placement: If your child is already in a program, such as advanced placement, the new school must honor that if they have an equivalent.

-- Placement flexibility: Your child won’t have to repeat basic coursework if they’ve taken something similar already.
+- Placement flexibility: Your child won’t have to repeat basic coursework if your student has taken something similar already.